thomasgolian/network-engineering-labs/ospf-multi-area-cost-backbone-fail-lab/README.md

 - I learned more about multi-area OSPF design and what information edge Areas need in order to exchange OSPF LSAs.

-- While configuring OSPF Areas on ABRs, I realized entering the <network 10.0.0.0 0.0.255.255 area {}> command would cause a conflict if entered twice with two areas.
-Yes, I could create more specific wildcard masks for the ABRs, but for the focus of this Lab I decided to configure ABR OSPF areas directly on the interface.
+- While configuring OSPF on ABRs, I found that using the network `10.0.0.0 0.0.255.255 area X` command for multiple areas creates a conflict due to overlapping matches.
+Although more specific wildcard masks could be used, I chose to configure OSPF areas directly at the interface level for this lab.

 - Learned more about LSDB and why some OSPF router information is stored, whilst some is not.
 As by design.